 In addition to patent and trademark protection, we also rely on trade secrets, including unpatented know-how, technology and other proprietary information, to maintain our competitive position.
-Specifically in the European Economic Area (EEA), we rely on design patent and trade secret protection for CHEMOSAT/Melphalan/HDS.
-Without utility patent protection in the EEA covering the current version of CHEMOSAT/Melphalan/HDS, CHEMOSAT/Melphalan/HDS will only be covered by design patent and trade secret protection.
+Specifically, in the European Economic Area (EEA), we rely on design patent and trade secret protection for CHEMOSAT and Melphalan/HDS.
+Without utility patent protection in the EEA covering the current version of CHEMOSAT and Melphalan/HDS will only be covered by design patent and trade secret protection.
 Unlike patents, trade secrets are only recognized under applicable law if they are kept secret by restricting their disclosure to third parties.
 We protect our trade secrets and proprietary knowledge in part through confidentiality agreements with employees, consultants and other parties.
-However, certain consultants and third parties with whom we have business relationships, and to whom in some cases we have disclosed trade secrets and other proprietary knowledge, may also provide services to other parties in the medical device industry, including companies, universities and research organizations that are developing competing products.
-In addition, some of our former employees who were exposed to certain of our trade secrets and other proprietary knowledge in the course of their employment may seek employment with, and become employed by, our competitors.
-We cannot be assured that consultants, employees and other third parties with whom we have entered into confidentiality agreements will not breach the terms of such agreements by improperly using or disclosing our trade secrets or other proprietary knowledge.
-Monitoring unauthorized uses and disclosures of our intellectual property is difficult, and we do not know whether the steps we have taken to protect our intellectual property will be effective.
+However, certain consultants and third parties with whom we have business relationships, and to whom in some cases we have disclosed trade secrets and other proprietary knowledge in part through confidential device industry, including companies, universities and research organizations that are developing competing products.
+In addition, some of our former employees who were exposed to certain of our trade secrets and other proprietary knowledge in the consultants, employees and other third parties with whom we have entered into confidentiality agreements will not breach the terms of such agreements by improperly using or disclosing our trade secrets or other proprietary knowledge.
+Monitoring unauthorized uses and disclosures of our intellectual property sidifficult, and we do not know whether the steps we have taken to protect our intellectual property will be effective.
 In addition, we may not be able to obtain adequate remedies for any such breaches.
-Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-cons
+Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-consuming, and the outcome is unpredictable.
+In addition, some courts inside and outside the United States are less willing or unwilling to protect trade secrets.

 Trade secret protection does not prevent independent discovery of the technology or proprietary information or use of the same.
 Competitors may independently duplicate or exceed our technology in whole or in part.
 If any of our trade secrets were to be lawfully obtained or independently developed by a competitor, we would have no right to prevent them, or those to whom they communicate it, from using that technology or information to compete with us.
-If we are not successful in maintaining the confidentiality of our technology, the loss of trade secret protection or know-how relating to CHEMOSAT/Melphalan/HDS will significantly impair our ability to commercialize CHEMOSAT in the EEA, and our value and results of operations will be harmed.
+If we are not successful in maintaining the confidentiality of our technology, the loss of trade secret protection or know-how relating to CHEMOSAT and Melphalan/HDS will significantly impair our ability to commercialize CHEMOSAT in the EEA, and our value and results of operations will be harmed.
 In particular, we rely on trade secret protection for the filter media, which is a key component of our system.

-Similar considerations apply in other foreign countries not mentioned above in the Intellectual Property and Other Rights section where we receive approval.
-Since we do not have issued patents for the current version of CHEMOSAT/Melphalan/HDS in these countries, our ability to successfully commercialize CHEMOSAT/Melphalan/HDS will depend on our ability to maintain trade secret protection in these markets.
+Similar considerations apply in other foreign countries not mentioned above where we receive approval.
+Since we do not have issued patents for the current version of CHEMOSAT and Melphalan/HDS in these countries, our ability to successfully commercialize CHEMOSAT and Melphalan/HDS will depend on our ability to maintain trade secret protection in these markets.